 - Any element of recklessness that is deemed to affect the defacement or damage to a property, structure or contents

-Penalties for vandalism will depend very much on the circumstances cited, but will often look to cover the damage caused and cost of repairs.
-If damage caused is less than £5,000 a fine of £2,500 can be granted or three months’ imprisonment.
+Penalties for the criminal act of vandalism will depend very much on the circumstances cited, but will often seek to cover the damage caused and the cost of repairs.
+If any damage caused is valued at less than £5,000 a fine of £2,500 can be granted, or a sentence of three months’ imprisonment.

-Many instances of vandalism can be quite serious; resulting in serious injury and in some extreme cases, death.
-As a result, the Criminal Damage Act also includes and offence of causing damage with the intention of endangering life.
+Many instances of vandalism can be severe, resulting in serious injury and in some extreme cases, death.
+As a result, the Criminal Damage Act also includes an offence of causing damage with the intention of endangering life.
 Section 2 of the Act makes it an offence for a person to destroy or damage property intending thereby to endanger the life of another or being reckless as to whether the life of another would thereby be endangered.

-What to do if you are accused of accused of Vandalism?
+What to do if you are accused of vandalism

-To ensure the most favourable outcome, we would advise you to contact a specialist solicitor as soon as possible who can work through all the details of the case and identify the best lines of defence.
+To ensure the most favourable outcome in your individual case, we would advise you to contact a specialist solicitor as soon as you are able to do so.
+Your legal representative can work through all the details of your case and identify the best lines of defence.